malexandrum/mirror/README.md

 # Simple mirror api
-Responds with request line, request method and body as output.
+Responds with request line, request headers and body as output.
 Useful for seeing what client applications send

 ## Requirements